Before you can use an SD card in your GoPro HERO9 Black, you’ll need to format it.

 Of those, formatting the card in the camera is the best and most reliable option, and it’s the one I’m focusing on here.

 There are two methods for formatting an SD card in the HERO9 Black:

 - One uses the camera’s on-screen menu system.

 - The other uses the GoPro Quik mobile app.

 Both methods work equally well, and one method isn’t better than the other.
 I’ve got information on how to do both methods below.

 But first: a reminder that formatting the card is going to wipe all the data from the SD card.
 So be sure to have downloaded any photos or videos you want to keep.
-(If you accidentally format the SD card, it still might be possible to recover the photos and videos from it.

 The menu item you’re looking for is: